• Skip to primary navigation

 Ripe, juicy peaches are transformed from simple to sublime with very few ingredients.

-If you can cut peaches and turn on an oven, you can make this recipe.
+If you can slice peaches and turn on your oven, you can make this recipe.

 Think homemade peach pie… minus the pie.